mhogrefe/malachite/PORTING.md

   change, or notable performance win gets a line in the unreleased section at the top of the repo-root `CHANGELOG.md`, under its crate; breaking or behavior-changing items also go in the release's "Breaking and behavioral changes" list.
 Writing the line is part of finishing the work (step 7 for ports), not something to reconstruct from git at release time.
+Likewise, mapping-page updates go in `docs-staging/mapping/` (NOT `docs/mapping/`, which is the live, release-frozen site). `docs-staging/` is gitignored — unreleased mapping edits stay local and are promoted into `docs/mapping/` at release time; see docs-staging/README.md.

 ## Known traps